UC Irvine Anteaters: Men's Volleyball

+Women's Volleyball

 The UC Irvine Anteaters women's volleyball team have an NCAA Division I Tournament record of 1–3 through three appearances.

 Water polo

 UC Irvine's men's water polo team won three NCAA Division I national championships in 1970, 1982, and 1989.

 UCI's head men's water polo coach for many years was Ted Newland.
 As the Anteaters' head coach from 1966-2005, Newland had a lifetime record of 714–345–5.
 In his 39 years at the helm the Anteaters won three national championships, and the team was consistently rated among the nation's top 5 programs.
 Many world-class water polo players have been affiliated with UCI, with more than 70 NCAA All-Americans and 13 Olympians being produced by the program.
 Four Anteaters were a part of the United States team that won the silver medal at the 2008 Olympics in Beijing.

 The UC Irvine Anteaters men's water polo team have an NCAA Division I Tournament record of 29–18 through twenty-one appearances.

+In 2023, the UC Irvine Anteaters men's water polo team won the inaugural Big West Men's Water Polo Tournament.
+With Cal State Fullerton’s addition of a men’s water polo program, the Big West met the criteria to create a men’s water polo conference with its six participating institutions and will now have the ability to have its own championship.
+The winner receives an automatic berth to the NCAA Men's Water Polo Championship.

-The UC Irvine women's water polo team is coached by 2004 Olympian Dan Klatt since 2005 and has led the team to 6 NCAA Tournament Appearances in 2011, 2012, 2014, 2015, 2017, 2018 finishing as high as 4th place in 2012.
-In addition, the team has won 8 Big West Titles and 7 Big West Tournament Titles under Klatt in the last 10 seasons.
+The UC Irvine women's water polo team is coached by 2004 Olympian Dan Klatt since 2005 and has led the team to 8 NCAA Tournament Appearances in 2011, 2012, 2014, 2015, 2017, 2018, 2022, and 2023, finishing as high as 4th place in 2012.
+In addition, the team has won 9 Big West Titles and 9 Big West Tournament Titles under Klatt.

 Championships

 Appearances

-The UC Irvine Anteaters competed in the NCAA Tournament across 18 active sports (10 men's and 8 women's) 96 times at the Division I level.
+The UC Irvine Anteaters competed in the NCAA Tournament across 18 active sports (10 men's and 8 women's) 110 times at the Division I level.